zankhq/epicfolio/README.md

-# Astro starter
+# Epicfolio

-Astro starter with tailwind and alpine.
+Epicfolio is template made with tailwind and alpine.

 ### [🧑‍🚀 Astro website →](https://astro.build/)